We are choosing a new and courageous path to make the world a better place for our girls

 Years 4-5

 Receiving her first phone is a milestone for your daughter.
 At this stage, the phone is very limited and mainly used to call or text her family.
-The Wise Phone for this age group will have a few other features to promote safety, organisation, and learning.
+It will also have a few other features to promote safety, organisation, and learning.

 Example features: